Thursday 18 June 2026·Crossref 10.66832

 Your verification is mandatory, but your display name on the platform is your choice.
 You can use your real name or a pseudonym.
 However, all contributions are linked to a verified physician account, ensuring every answer comes from a credentialed doctor.

-tachyDx is built and operated by Aethryva Deeptech Pvt Ltd, a deeptech company based in Hyderabad, India.
+tachyDx is built and operated by Aethryva Deeptech Pvt.
+Ltd., a deeptech company based in Hyderabad, India.
 Aethryva builds technology for critical care, and tachyDx is our platform for the physician community.

 Absolutely not. tachyDx is a clinical knowledge platform, not a patient record system.
 All clinical questions should be de-identified.
 Our community guidelines strictly prohibit sharing identifiable patient information.
 Any post containing PHI is removed immediately.